faasm/faasm/docs/sgx.md

 ### General Options

-- `FAASM_SGX_SUPPORT` - Enables or disables the SGX extension.
-Default is on.
 - `FAASM_SGX_SIM_MODE` - Specifies the SGX execution mode whether the Simulation or Hardware mode is used.
 Enabling this option chooses the Simulation mode.
   Default is on.